iusiel/iusiel.github.io/docs/random-things.md

 activeLink: random

 posts:
+    - title: Reading Regularly and Chess Updates
+      date: 2024-03-10
+      summary: I am trying to create a reading habit.
+Also some chess updates.
+      link: /reading-regularly-chess-updates

     - title: Practice Sessions and Breaks
       date: 2024-02-25
       summary: My progress in using retrieval practice for learning chess and Tekken.